-Despite being a technical class to play, the actual building of a luck or dexterity thief really isn’t all that complicated, nor is there much of a difference between the two styles.
+Despite being a technical class to play, the actual building of a luck or dexterity thief isn’t all that complicated, nor is there much difference between the two styles.

 Most of the skills in Dark Souls 3 soft cap at 40.
-This is an important milestone to keep in mind as you progress through the game.
+This is an important milestone to remember as you progress through the game.
 While there are certain skills that we can push past the soft cap, the returns that we get are seldom worth the investment.

 In terms of the early game equipment that you want to get your hands on, there isn’t much.
-The Bandit’s dagger that you start with is the second-best dagger in the game, with the actual best one not being obtainable until wayyy later in your playthrough.
+The Bandit’s dagger that you start with is the second-best in the game, with the actual best one not being obtainable until way later in your playthrough.

-There are other non-dagger weapons, like Astoria Straight Sword or a Scimitar, that are better than daggers, but we’re focusing on a pure thief playthrough.
+Other non-dagger weapons, like Astoria Straight Sword or a Scimitar, are better than daggers, but we’re focusing on a pure thief playthrough.

-Alternatively, Katanas or the Twin Swords are good options later on in your playthrough if you do want to dabble outside of the dagger weapon type.
+Alternatively, Katanas or the Twin Swords are good options later in your playthrough if you want to dabble outside of the dagger weapon type.

 Thief Dex/Luck Build

-Dexterity and luck builds are the most “meta” of all the possible thief builds available to you.
-You get decent damage scaling, as well as some strong bleeding that can absolutely decimate certain bosses.
+Dexterity and luck builds are the most “meta” of all the possible thief builds available.
+You get decent damage scaling and some strong bleeding that can absolutely decimate certain bosses.

-There are other thief builds out there, but for a beginner, this is going to be your best choice.
-It’s going to let you get the hang of the fundamentals far quicker than a more technical thief build will.
+There are other thief builds out there, but this will be your best choice for a beginner.
+It’s going to let you get the hang of the fundamentals far quicker than a more technical thief to build will.

 Dex 40 – Dexterity is the cornerstone attribute of this build.
 It’s going to be the stat that determines how much damage you do, given that most of the weapons we’re going to run scale off of it.

-Luck 40 – Luck is the second attribute that you’re going to want to bring to the soft cap with this build.
-It’s what determines the effectiveness of your bleed, which is where a good chunk of your damage comes from.
-You can opt to run Anri’s Straight Sword, which scales with luck, over dexterity weapons, but that’s up to you.
+Luck 40 – Luck is the second attribute you will want to bring to the soft cap with this build.
+It determines the effectiveness of your bleed, which is where a good chunk of your damage comes from.
+You can opt to run Anri’s Straight Sword, which scales with luck over dexterity weapons, but that’s up to you.

 As for the rest of your points, there’s no harm in putting them into something like vigor or endurance.
 Alternatively, you could spec into strength if there’s a specific weapon that you want to use.

-Regardless of how else you build this thief, just make sure you get that 40/40 split between dexterity and look.
+Regardless of how else you build this thief, ensure you get that 40/40 split between dexterity and look.

 Equipment and Armor